msabramo/Doula/doula/templates/docs/glossary.markdown

 #### [PIP](#pip)

-This is a tool for installing and managing Python packages, such as those found in the Python Package Index.
+The Python Package Installer is a tool for installing and managing Python packages.
+PIP installs from a python repository like PyPi or CheesePrism.

 #### [PyPi](#pypi)